- Ph.D., University of Akron

 - employee & leadership development

-Professor Maurer’s interests and expertise are within organizational behavior and human resource management, with much of his recent work addressing employee and leader development.
-Research that he has conducted has been supported by a variety of sponsors, including the National Science Foundation, the National Institutes of Health, the U.S. Army Research Institute, the SHRM Foundation, and the Society for Industrial and Organizational Psychology (SIOP).
+Professor Maurer’s interests and expertise are within organizational behavior and human resource management, with much of his work focusing on employee and leader development.
+Research that he conducted has been supported by a variety of sponsors, including the National Science Foundation, the National Institutes of Health, the U.S. Army Research Institute, the SHRM Foundation, and the Society for Industrial and Organizational Psychology (SIOP).
 He has also worked with a variety of organizations such as BellSouth, Sprint, Georgia-Pacific, Brown and Williamson, King and Spalding, Chick-fil-A, the City of Atlanta, and the U.S. Army Chief of Staff Strategic Studies Group, as examples.

 He is a past winner of the “Outstanding Human Resource Development Scholar Award” from the Academy of Human Resource Development for having “demonstrated a continuing record of scholarly productivity and influence in the profession.”
 He was elected to fellow of the American Psychological Association and also the Society for Industrial and Organizational Psychology for “outstanding and unusual contributions to the field.”
 He has also served as a senior consortium research fellow in relation to the Department of Defense.
-According to a previously published survey, Professor Maurer has been listed among the most productive researchers published in premier journals of his field, and he has also been listed among the top 2% of Business & Management researchers based on an analysis of scientists’ career-long impact focused on citations of their work.
+According to a published analysis, Professor Maurer was among the most productive researchers published in premier journals of his field.
+In another study, he was listed among the top 2% of business and management researchers based on an analysis of scientists’ career-long impact focused on citations of their work.
 He has served on the editorial boards of leading applied psychology and management journals.

 His teaching at the undergraduate, master’s, executive doctorate, and Ph.D. levels has included courses on enhancing leadership skills, leadership to create human value, career-relevant learning and development, employee/career development interventions and processes, human resource recruitment and selection, human individual differences, and personnel psychology.